 If temper tantrums are getting worse and you do not think you can manage them, seek the advice of your health care provider.
 Also get help if you are not able to control your anger and shouting, or if you are worried that you may react to your child's behavior with physical punishment.

-The American Academy of Pediatrics recommends that you call your pediatrician or family physician if:
+The American Academy of Pediatrics recommends that you call your child's provider if:

 - Tantrums get worse after age 4